 The ground-feel leaves something to be desired.
 That's to be expected, though.
 The chunky midsole and hefty construction aren't really made to provide a close-to-the-ground experience.
 Most runners weren't phased by this since most runners are well aware of the kind of shoe they are getting when they venture into the world of motion control.

 Obviously, the Saucony Stabil CS 3 is a very supportive shoe.
 The snug fitting upper fits securely around the wearer's foot.
 If fitted correctly, the upper supports the wearer without causing uncomfortable pressure points.
-The fit of the shoe can easily be adjusted using the lacing system which is connected the Stability Arch-Lock.
+The fit of the shoe can easily be adjusted using the lacing system which is connected to the Stability Arch-Lock.
 The flexible material allows for a customized fit.
 The full-length midsole cushioning also provides a supportive base for the wearer.

 In addition, the wide outsole helps to keep runners grounded and moving forward without feeling unstable.
-Runners should feel at ease when running in the Saucony Stabil CS 3, especially those that are flat footed.
+Runners should feel at ease when running in the Saucony Stabil CS 3, especially those that are flat-footed.
 The shoe provides great arch support

 The Saucony Stabil CS 3 has a durable rubber outsole that ensures a long-lasting wear experience.
 Runners will feel stable when running on various types of surfaces.
 The Saucony Stabil CS 3 is not a trail shoe by any means.
-Underfoot, fairly flat treads are noticeable but they're not made for aggressive off road running.
+Underfoot, fairly flat treads are noticeable but they're not made for aggressive off-road running.
 Still, the outsole's XT-900 technology provides enough grip underfoot to handle varied terrain.